 R28: (i) “How can you tell that papers aren't simply mentioning the terms as analogies or adjacent work or disputing other work?”
 It is difficult to tell the context in which each paper mentions the different features.
 Whether the feature is mentioned positively or negatively should not matter, as papers debating a feature typical of complex systems should be in principle more appropriately related to complexity than those not mentioning that feature.
 It is certainly possible that a paper mentions a feature when referring to other work, but this should be buffered by a focus on the relative frequency of feature use (i.e., it seems highly unlikely that the paper repeats over and over a feature if that feature is not central to the paper message).

 (ii) “How can you tell how many features the model in those papers actually addresses?”
 We are unsure about what this comment refers to, in the sense that we did not discuss models within the complexity papers.
-Indeed, some papers are likely only conceptual (no formal quantitative analyses).
+For instance, some papers are likely only conceptual (no formal quantitative analyses).
+We are open to address this comment if the referee feels like the revised version of our manuscript still lacks clarity in this regard.

 (iii) “How many other concepts are in the non-complexity papers?”
 We do not know how one would quantify how many topics there are in each paper, as common topic modelling approaches require setting a fixed number of topics in each corpus.
 Our LDA analysis was run with 100 topics and we found that the features identified in Table 1 were typically less important in non-complexity papers than in the complexity papers.